-IFC GN6 - Paragraph 74 (2019) defines "endemic" as synonymous with "restricted range" species, and for terrestrial vertebrate and plant species, this criterion refers to species with a global range size of $\leq$ 50,000 km.
-In order to trigger CH under these criteria, the EAAA must contain $\geq$ 10% of the global population of such a species AND at least 10 reproductive units.
+IFC GN6 - Paragraph 74 (2019) defines "endemic" as synonymous with "restricted range" species, and for terrestrial vertebrate and plant species, this criterion refers to species with a global range size of \leq 50,000 km2.
+In order to trigger CH under these criteria, the EAAA must contain \geq 10% of the global population of such a species AND at least 10 reproductive units.